“We must never give up, we will get that one breakthrough that we are hoping for”

 Pranjal did her schooling from Mumbai’s Kamala Mehta Dadar School which is for the blind.

-She pursued her graduation in Political Science from the esteemed St. Xavier’s college.
+She pursued her graduation in Political Science from the esteemed St. Xavier’s College.

-Pranjal also did a post-graduation in international relations from Delhi’s Jawaharlal Nehru University and continued her study for M.Phil. and PhD.
+Pranjal also did a post-graduation in international relations from Delhi’s Jawaharlal Nehru University and continued her study for M.Phil. and Ph.D.
 After doing such higher studies, she did not put herself in any sort of boundary.

 How to prepare for the UPSC exam?

 Pranjal Patil did not attend any coaching classes.
-She used a software which used to read out the books to her.
+She used software which used to read out the books to her.
 Though she did not have eyesight, she used her hearing ability at its peak.
 She trained her mind to function to blend in like a normal student.

 UPSC ATTEMPTS AND RANK

-She justifies the quote, “where there is a will, there is a way.”
+She justifies the quote, “Where there is a will, there is a way.”

 UPSC MARKSHEET of IAS Pranjal Pratil.